Children of SMU faculty, staff receive 50 percent discount

 SMU Men's Tennis - Jack Kramer Club Invite

-SMU men's tennis coach Carl Neufeld moved in to the Top-10 in career wins among active coaches following the 2011 season.
+SMU men's tennis coach Carl Neufeld ended the 2014-15 season ranked fifth among all active Division I coaches in career wins.
 He picked up his 500th career victory with a 6-1 win over Columbia on March 15, 2011.

 Neufeld annually produces some of the top student-athletes in the country.
 In 18 seasons at SMU, Neufeld has coached 14 athletes to ITA national end-of-season rankings, including No. 9 Ignacio Hiriogyen in 1999 and No. 7 Genius Chidzikwe in 2001.
 He has also led seven doubles pairings to end-of-season rankings, including No. 3 Dustin Mauck and Keith Pollak in 1999 and No. 2 Jon Wallmark and Johan Brunstrom in 2001